Programme Leader – Dr Esther van Sluijs

 Physical activity is a complex behaviour, influenced by a combination of factors from multiple ecological levels, including individual, socio-cultural, policy and environmental-level factors.
 The relative importance of these factors and how they interact is still largely unknown.
 Moreover, our current understanding is largely based on cross-sectional evidence, limiting our ability to draw conclusions about causality and inform intervention development.
 Our work on physical activity in young people is set in the socio-ecological model and guided by the behavioural epidemiology framework, which proposes a systematic sequence of studies leading to evidence-based interventions directed at populations.

 The Behavioural Epidemiology Group aims to develop and evaluate interventions to change young people’s activity behaviour through a thorough understanding of the patterns, consequences, correlates and determinants of the behaviour of interest.
-The work of programme broadly covers two main themes:
+The work of programme broadly covers three main themes:

 Development and evaluation of interventions to promote physical activity in young people

 Intervention development and evaluation are a core part of the programme.
 This consists of both the evaluation of existing intervention strategies and the synthesis of existing evidence, as well as the development of novel evidence-based interventions.
 For the latter, we use a structured and iterative approach, and undertake explanatory trials to understand the feasibility and effectiveness of specific intervention strategies based on our previous observations.
 This approach allows for a greater understanding of the causal mechanisms behind behaviour change, and the potential effectiveness of specific components of future, more complex, interventions to be evaluated later.